Lawrence T. Babbio, Jr. has served on the board of directors of The Wallace Foundation since 2006.

-Babbio served as a senior advisor at Warburg Pincus from 2007 to 2012.
+Babbio was a senior advisor at Warburg Pincus from 2007 to 2012.
 Until his retirement in April 2007, he was vice chairman and president of Verizon Communications, with responsibility for the Verizon Telecom and Verizon Business units.
 He was also a member of the board of directors of Verizon Wireless.

 Babbio began his communications career in 1966 with New Jersey Bell Telephone.
 He served in a variety of positions in engineering, network construction and technology development with New Jersey Bell and AT&T. In January 1995 he was elected vice chairman of Bell Atlantic Corp.